 Gift Aid: If you are a tax payer in this country, completion of a Gift Aid form or envelope will allow us to claim an additional 25% of your donation from the government.

-If anyone wishes to make a donation to the roof fund please contact the parish treasurer, Andrew Sheasby to make appropriate arrangements.
-Please email: firstname.lastname@example.org
+If anyone wishes to make a donation to the roof fund please contact the parish treasurer, Andrew Sheasby to make appropriate arrangements on 01332 515335 or by email to: firstname.lastname@example.org